aantron/ocaml.org/data/planet/bap/bap-executable--parsers.md

 submodule exposes a rich set of type definitions, and
 <a href="https://github.com/BinaryAnalysisPlatform/bap/blob/master/lib/bap_elf/elf_parse.ml">Elf.Parse</a>
 provides an interface to the parser proper.
-The parser is inspired from Jyun-Yan You&rsquo;s parser, but modified to avoid unnecessary copies of data for efficiency.
+The parser is inspired from Jyun-Yan You’s parser, but modified to avoid unnecessary copies of data for efficiency.
 As such, the parser does not typically return actual data, but offsets to queried data.
 Of course you can always retrieve the data when needed